Rayjrz/European-Portuguese-Speech-Dataset/README.md

 # European-Portuguese-Speech-Dataset

-This speech dataset contains recordings of numbers, command words, instructions in the context of Macao Tourism, featuring 37 speakers from Portugal, Macao, and Cape Verde.
+This speech dataset contains recordings of numbers, command words, instructions in the context of Macao tourism, featuring 37 speakers from Portugal, Macao, and Cape Verde.

 ## Background